vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/content.md

   - Project Content
 ---

-This tutorial guides you on how to write content in a VuePress project.
+This tutorial guides you on how to generate page in a VuePress project.

 <!-- more -->